gladstargtschool6/gladstar.sch.ng/README.md

-# gladstar.sch.ng
+# Gladstar Gifted and Talented School
-Providing qualitative, convenient and cost effective education.
+Facilitating Functional Education For The Next Innovators, Entrepreneurs and Leaders.